samjwu/SingingWithUta/art/readme.txt

 THANKS FOR DOWNLOADIN.

 #-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-
-    PERMISSIONS XDDDD
+    PERMISSIONS
 #-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-

-Little info, you have FULL PERMISSION to stream, letsplay, meme, shitpost, do WHATEVER you want with the game.
+Little info, you have FULL PERMISSION to stream, letsplay, meme, do WHATEVER you want with the game.
 Use the music in videos you do, use art, ANYTHING.
 GO CRAZY BRO.

 If you do make any sort of video, it would be a bro move if you linked the game and spread the word

 Play On Newgrounds - https://www.newgrounds.com/portal/view/770371
 Support on Itch.io - https://ninja-muffin24.itch.io/funkin

-If not no biggie we don't fully hate you only kinda no biggie.

 #-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-
     INFO AND LINKS